Skip to main content

 Local Governance & Accountability

-State and federal laws have expanded requirements related to firefighter cancer benefits, PFAS-free protective gear, mental health programs, staffing considerations, and work-hour standards.
-These requirements are implemented through existing funding sources. -
+State and federal laws require that firefighters be provided with firefighter cancer benefits, PFAS-free protective gear, mental health programs, staffing considerations, and work-hour standards.
+These requirements are implemented through the District’s authorized funding sources.

-Several facilities were constructed decades ago, and some stations are located in areas subject to environmental or infrastructure constraints.
-The cost of maintaining and replacing fire apparatus and equipment has increased over time. -
+Several Fire Station facilities that were constructed decades ago are located in areas subject to environmental or infrastructure constraints.
+The cost of maintaining and replacing fire apparatus and equipment has increased over time.

 Staffing & Retention Pressures

-National and state safety standards establish recommended staffing levels for fire operations.
-Current staffing levels are based on existing budgetary allocations. -
+National and state safety standards establish staffing levels for fire operations.
+Current staffing levels are based on existing budgetary allocations.

 Limited Training Infrastructure

 West Manatee Fire & Rescue District is funded primarily through non-ad valorem assessments.
-Some neighboring fire districts utilize a combination of funding mechanisms, including ad valorem taxation. -
+Other neighboring fire districts utilize a combination of funding mechanisms, including ad valorem taxation, to produce revenue to fund all fire and rescue services.